-How to use emoji and Tapbacks in iMessage on iPhone and iPad
+Bring your messages to life with some emojis and tapbacks

 - ?: Question.

-How do you change the emoji reaction Tapback in iMessage?
+How do you change the Tapback reaction on an iMessage?

-If you reply with the wrong Tapback, or you later decide you want a different Tapback, you can easily make the change.
+If you reply with the wrong Tapback or later decide you want a different Tapback, you can easily make the change.

-- Touch and hold (long press) on an iMessage with the Tapback you want to change.
+- Touch and hold (long press) or double-tap on an iMessage with the Tapback you want to change.

-Tap the Tapback you want to change to: Heart, thumbs up, thumbs down, Ha ha, !, or ?.
+Tap the Tapback you want to change to Heart, thumbs up, thumbs down, Haha, !!, or ?.

 The new Tapback will take the place of the old one.

-How do you delete the emoji reaction Tapback in iMessage?
+How do you delete a Tapback reaction on an iMessage?

-If you accidentally send a Tapback, or have simply reconsider sending one, you can also remove it.
+You can also remove it if you accidentally send a Tapback or have reconsidered sending one.

 - Tap a Tapback that you wish to remove.

-Tap the Tapback you want to remove (i.e. if you want to remove Heart, tap Heart.)
+Tap the Tapback you want to remove (i.e., if you want to remove Heart, tap Heart.)

-The Tapback will disappear.
+The Tapback will disappear for you and the recipient.